Apr 17, 2025

 How are changing user behaviours shaping the future of search marketing?

 The internet revolutionised how we searched for information in the 1990s, rendering phone books and print directories obsolete.
-Fast forward to today, and search engines have become deeply embedded in our digital lives, with Google reigning supreme for over two decades.
+Fast-forward to today, and search engines have become deeply embedded in our digital lives, with Google reigning supreme for over two decades.
 For advertisers, this dominance has meant a relatively predictable playing field for driving visibility and revenue.

 However, for the first time in 25 years, that landscape is shifting again, and fast.